So you have decided to travel long term and now the process starts with figuring out what are the things to do before travelling for a year?

 If you have anything like a cruise, safari, unique festival, sporting or specific event get your tickets in advance and then plan your travels around your ability to acquire those tickets.
 We did this for our Vietnam Halong Bay cruise and our Sydney cruise.

 For all other accommodation bookings, we planned them out 4-6 weeks in advance while on our travels.
-We used Booking and Airbnb for our accommodations for our world trip.
-We typically stayed in Airbnb’s if staying longer than 5 days in once place at a time.
+We used Booking and VRBO for our accommodations for our world trip.
+We typically stayed in VRBOs if staying longer than 5 days in one place at a time.
+Find out our money-saving tips, tricks and hacks with our Airbnb VRBO Guest Checklist.Booking.com

 6 Months Before Travel